psarando/shire-reckoning/README.md

 and considering that all Shire months have 30 days, whereas the Gregorian calendar months have anywhere from 28 - 31 days, a Shire month could be in advance of the corresponding Gregorian month by anywhere from 6 - 11 days in the example above.
-In fact, if the Shire New Year's Day corresponded with Gregorian December 22, then the differences between the 1st day of each Shire month with the corresponding Gregorian month would average 10 days.
+In fact, when the Shire New Year's Day corresponds with Gregorian December 21, then the differences between the 1st day of each Shire month with the corresponding Gregorian month would average 10 days.

 If we don't want to observe the Shire Calendar with these "traditional" leap-year rules,